MATERIA is an impact-driven real estate investor & developer focussed on housing, schools and social infrastructure across Africa and the Arab world

 Farah is a graduate of the London Metropolitan University, Faculty of Design.

-MATERIA’s construction team comprises of over 60 people on the ground.
+Thanks to his local presence MATERIA is able to establish experienced construction teams that direct and overview the works of sub-contractors.
 For each project local people are trained and integrated into the construction team to nurture skills and contribute to the long-term economic independency of local communities.

 MATERIA collaborates with some of the world best-in-class architects, designer, financial practitioners, manufacturers, urbanist and social thinker to envisage creative and efficient solutions to local problems.